 Applications for MSSR 2018 are now closed.
 In November 2018, MSSR 2019 applications will be available.

-The Monterey Summer Symposium on Russia (MSSR) is open to students enrolled in or accepted to a Master’s or PhD program, particularly those interested in careers in government, international organizations, and nongovernmental organizations.
-Applicants must have advanced proficiency in Russian language.
+The program is open to students enrolled in or accepted to a Master’s or PhD program, particularly those interested in careers in government, international organizations, and nongovernmental organizations.
+Applicants must have an advanced proficiency in the Russian language.

-Successful applicants receive full tuition, as well as a full support for housing and transportation.
+Successful applicants will receive full tuition, as well as full support for housing, transportation, and a partial stipend for food.
 The seven-week symposium takes place at the Middlebury Institute’s campus in Monterey, California, from June 25 to August 10, 2018.

 Applications must be received before February 23, 2018 and should include the following: